sjbonner/mark-on-mac/HOWTO.md

 1. Clone or update the local version of sjbonner/Mark-on-Mac.

 2. Download the zip archive containing the Mark binary from http://www.phidot.org/software/mark/rmark/linux/.
-Unzip it and replace copy the most recent version (the binary often contains different versions) to the binary mark.64.OSX in sjbonner/Mark-on-Mac.
+Unzip it and replace copy the most recent version (the binary often contains different versions) to the binary mark in sjbonner/Mark-on-Mac.
 Commit and push the change.

 3. Create a new release in https://github.com/sjbonner/mark-on-mac .
 Note: I am naming releases as vX.Y.Z where X and Y are the Mark major and minor versions and Z is my version number (in case I release multiple versions of the tap for the same version of Mark).
 E.g., v10.1.1 is my first release of Mark 10.1.